lineality/dungeon_of_notebooks_coding_study_tools/README.md

 ## readme.md for dungeon_of_notebooks_coding_study_tools

-*Note: This project is 'Dungeon of Notebooks'.
+*Note: The study tool described here is 'Dungeon of Notebooks'.
 A different but similar story-based coding-study tool is ReadMe-Adventures: http://ReadMeAdventures.com/ or https://lineality.github.io/readmeadventures.github.io/ .
-Read-Me-Adventures is focused on using command-line terminals rather than python-coding-Notebooks.
-Read-Me-Adventures focuses on projects such as Natural Language Processing rather than computer-science interview questions or 'code challenges.'*
+Read-Me-Adventures is focused on using command-line terminals projects such as Natural Language Processing rather than computer-science interview questions or 'code challenges' primarily using Python-Notebooks.

 # Dungeon of Notebooks